-We are gratified to announce that latest version Aspose.PDF for Java 18.10 has been released.
-As per regular monthly revision, quite exciting features and enhancements have been included in latest release in order to make API more user friendly and usable while creating and manipulating PDF documents.
+We are gratified to announce that the latest version Aspose.PDF for Java 18.10 has been released.
+As per regular monthly revision, quite exciting features and enhancements have been included in the latest release in order to make API more user-friendly and usable while creating and manipulating PDF documents.
 Release notes page of Aspose.PDF for Java 18.10 contains detailed information of what has been changed and introduced new in the latest release.
-In case you are planning to use latest version in your Java Applications, it is strongly recommended to go through release notes page of the API.
+In case you are planning to use the latest version in your Java applications, it is strongly recommended to go through the release notes page of the API.

 If you need just plain text, you should use Contents Property instead of RictText but, you may assign plain text to RichText and this would also work:

 Please also notice that, using DefaultAppearance.FontSize can set the font size manually as shown below:

 DefaultAppearance defaultAppearance = new DefaultAppearance(); defaultAppearance.setFontSize(12); // or <br>DefaultAppearance defaultAppearance = <br>new DefaultAppearance("Arial", 12, java.awt.Color.BLACK);

 Along with the feature mentioned above, following are some useful improvement which have been made to the latest version of the API:

 - Support of custom fonts is tested and verified for IBM iSeries

 - HOCR to PDF conversion has been improved for multithreaded maven scenarios